srobo/website/_posts/2019-09-25-sr2020-kickstart-details.md

 title: SR2020 Kickstart Details Confirmed
 ---

-We're excited to announce the details for the Student Robotics 2020 kikstart.
+We're excited to announce the details for the Student Robotics 2020 kickstart.

 Kickstart is the event which kicks off a competition year, where the game will be announced and robotics kits will be handed out to the teams.
 This year the